rstacruz/markdown-it-named-headings/README.md

 # markdown-it-named-headings

-> Add IDs no heading elements in markdown-it
+> Add IDs to heading elements in markdown-it

 A plugin for [markdown-it][] to add `id` attributes to `h1`...`h6` elements.